 A bibliography of Cognitive Training Research may be found HERE.

-The BrainTrain cloud system is HIPPA compliant and highly secure.
+The BrainTrain cloud system is HIPAA compliant and highly secure.
 The system contains only encrypted, de-identified data using random identifications, and the connection to the cloud system uses HTTPS with a complex password.
 Even if access to the database were obtained and decrypted, the cloud system contains no identifying names or PHI; all PHI related to BrainTrain’s cognitive training products is stored locally only on the user’s computer, and is inaccessible to outsiders and to BrainTrain.